[layerslider id="1"]

 What we want

-An independent and self-sufficient life
+An independent and self-supporting life for women in Uganda

 How we do this